-The Marryat Players gave their first orchestral concert in October 2000 and since then have gone on to give several concerts each year, both in the Great Hall at King’s College School, Wimbledon, as well as a weekend of chamber music concerts in the summer at 3 Marryat Road, Wimbledon Village, in June.
+The Marryat Players gave their first orchestral concert in October 2000 and since then have gone on to give several concerts each year, both in the Great Hall at King’s College School, Wimbledon, as well as a weekend of chamber music concerts by award-winning musicians at 3 Marryat Road, Wimbledon Village, in June.
 The first Marryat Players jazz workshop will be held this April.

 In 2015, the Marryat Players launched their first Chamber Music Festival at 3 Marryat Road.
-This summer will see the third festival take place under the patronage of distinguished cellist Steven Isserlis.
-The festival, which takes place from 2nd-4th June 2017, comprises concerts by award-winning musicians, a lecture and an education programme for three young string ensembles.
+This summer will see the fifth festival take place under the patronage of distinguished cellist Steven Isserlis.
+The festival, which takes place from 13th to 16th June 2019, comprises concerts by award-winning musicians, a lecture and an education programme for three young string ensembles.